-- Communicate and work effectively with a broad variety of backgrounds at both a technical and non-technical level.
+- be flexible and resourceful, able to learn and apply new knowledge, and to adapt successfully to novel circumstances and challenges, communicate and work effectively with people with a broad variety of backgrounds at both a technical and non-technical level,

-- Apply engineering principles and methdology to the design and analysis of systems and to the solution of a wide variety of problems.
+- apply engineering principles and methodology to the design and analysis of systems and to the solution of a wide variety of problems, and,

-- Consider scientific, technological, ethical, societal, political, and/or environmental issues in a local or global context.
+- consider scientific, technologic, ethical, societal, economic, political and/or environmental issues in a local or global context, as appropriate.

 In the context of a developing appreciation for and understanding of literature, expressed over time both orally and in writing, we want our students:

 - to be familiar with the traditions of literatures written in the English language in the British Isles, in North America, and across the world;

 - to consider the cultural and material circumstances that give rise to specific forms of imaginative expression;